Collaborative opportunities

 DoView-creating prompts

 • Automatically grading the strength of each “This‑Then” link in a DoView using study metadata (effect sizes, quality scores), visualizing the strength of evidence within a DoView.
+This is already being done to some extent when using DoView Boards in regard to research domains.
+This could be explored further.

 Real-time DoView generation